-Registration for Bible Cafe is coming soon.
+Registration for Fall 2019 Bible Cafe is now open.

 Bible Cafe is a group of women who focus on a more structured Bible study with a possible DVD and workbook homework to complete.
 Time for building community within the group will be integrated into the schedule.
 Homework for each study will be moderate.
 A full breakfast will be provided each week for groups meeting Wednesday mornings at CBC (no food contributions necessary).
 Weekly meetings will last approximately 2.5 hours.

 The costs for each study is listed below.
 This includes all curriculum & materials.
 We don’t want finances to exclude anyone from participating – please let us know if you need a scholarship.